twolfson/grunt-spritesmith/README.md

 ### canvas
 The `canvas` engine uses [node-canvas][] which has a dependency on [Cairo][cairo].

-Key differences: `canvas` is the most performant (only makes at impact at over 100 sprites).
+Key differences: `canvas` has the best performance (only practical at over 100 sprites).
 However, it is `UNIX` only.

 Instructions on how to install [Cairo][cairo] are provided in the [node-canvas wiki][node-canvas-wiki].